learn-co-curriculum/react-hooks-forms/README.md

 <input type="text" onChange={handleLastNameChange} value={lastName} />
 ```

-Form inputs in React can handle with specific events. `onChange` will fire every
+We can listen for several types of events on input fields. `onChange` will fire
-time the value of an input changes.
-In our example, we're passing a callback
+every time the value of an input changes.
+In our example, we're passing a
-function function that accepts `event` as its argument.
-The `event` data being
+callback function function that accepts `event` as its argument.
+The `event`
-passed in is automatically provided by the `onChange` event listener.
-Let's
+data being passed in is automatically provided by the `onChange` event listener.
-write out what these functions look like:
+Let's write out what these functions look like:

 ```js
 function handleFirstNameChange(event) {